the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

-Make sure to default to page 0 when there is no result.
+You should make sure to default to page 0 when there is no result.

 There is one step missing.
 You fetch the next page of data, but it will overwrite your old data.
 You want to concatenate the old and new data.
 Let's adjust the functionality to add the new data rather than to overwrite it.